What If Our Jobs Were To Serve?, by Sharon-Drew Morgen

 OUR JOBS ARE TO SERVE

-What if our real jobs weren’t to collect data, or create content, or push products?
+What if our real jobs weren’t only to collect data, or create content, or push products?
 What if our jobs were merely to serve?
 That requires a new skill set, a different viewpoint that produces very different results:

 1. Leaders wouldn’t be getting resistance because they’d attain buy-in and work collaboratively to engage all voices before making change.